k-gregor/jupyter_presentation/agenda.md

 mess something up
 commands -> revert to checkpoint

+Introduction to version control

-Git: make sure everything is nice, then commit everything, then do a text change --> git status
+Git: make sure everything is nice, then commit everything, then do a text change --> git status change only text --> ok

+change a p

+8. Collaboration
+mybinder.org